 Custom labels are an effective way of optimizing your Google Shopping product feeds.
 Google Shopping allows you to add up to 5 different custom labels that can further create product sub-categories.

-For instance, you can use custom labels to indicate a clearance sale or as a best-selling product in a specific category.
-Here are some common custom labels that you can use:
+For instance, custom labels indicate a clearance sale or a best-selling product in a specific category.
+Here are some standard custom labels that you can use:

-- Label Seasonal with the values Summer, Winter, Fall, Season to indicate a seasonal product.
+- Label Seasonal with the values Summer, Winter, Fall, and Season to indicate a seasonal product.